Celebrate Exchange Day!

 To see all the cool events that took place, click on the button below.

-J Day 2017 was a huge success!
-Thank you to all members who participated, either by hosting events or engaging via social media.
+Thanks to all who participated in J Day 2017, either by hosting events or engaging via social media.

-If you want to relive last year’s accomplishments, click on the button below.
+If you want to relive 2017’s event, click on the button below.

 How does Exchange Day work?